Constraint satisfaction problems for reducts of homogeneous graphs: Polynomial-time tractable CSPs over homogeneous equivalence relations

 \subsection{Two infinite classes}

-We consider the case where $\Gamma$ is a reduct of $(C_2^\omega,E)$ which is preserved by a canonical injection $h$ of behaviour minority which is hyperplanely of behaviour \mic{balanced xnor} (cf.~Proposition~\ref{prop:2omega}).
+We consider the case where $\Gamma$ is a reduct of $(C_2^\omega,E)$ which is preserved by a canonical injection $h$ of behaviour minority which is hyperplanely of behaviour balanced xnor (cf.~Proposition~\ref{prop:2omega}).
 Our algorithm for CSP$(\Gamma)$ is an adaptation of an algorithm for reducts of the random graph~\cite{BodPin-Schaefer}.

-We first reduce CSP$(\Gamma)$ to the CSP of a structure that we call the \emph{injectivization} of $\Gamma$, which can then be reduced to a {tractable} CSP over a Boolean domain.
+We first reduce CSP$(\Gamma)$ to the CSP of a structure that we call the \emph{injectivization} of $\Gamma$, which can then be reduced to a tractable CSP over a Boolean domain.

-\begin{definition} A tuple is called \emph{injective} if all its entries have pairwise distinct entries.
+\begin{definition} A tuple is called \emph{injective} if all its entries are pairwise distinct.
 A relation is called \emph{injective} if all its tuples are injective.
 A structure is called \emph{injective} if all its relations are injective. \end{definition}

 \begin{definition} We define \emph{injectivizations} for relations, atomic formulas, and structures. \begin{itemize} \item Let $R$ be any relation.
 Then the \emph{injectivization of $R$}, denoted by $\inj(R)$, is the (injective) relation consisting of all injective tuples of $R$. \item Let $\phi(x_1,\ldots,x_n)$ be an atomic formula in the language of $\Gamma$, where $x_1,\ldots,x_n$ is a list of the variables that appear in $\phi$.
 Then the \emph{injectivization of $\phi(x_1,\dots,x_n)$} is the formula $R^{\inj}_\phi(x_1,\ldots,x_n)$, where $R^{\inj}_\phi$ is a relation symbol which stands for the injectivization of the relation defined by $\phi$. \item The \emph{injectivization} of a relational structure $\Gamma$, denoted by $\inj(\Gamma)$, is the relational structure with the same domain as $\Gamma$ whose relations are the injectivizations of the atomic formulas over $\Gamma$, i.e., the relations $R^{\inj}_\phi$. \end{itemize} \end{definition}